urinieto/msaf/README.md

 ###Collection Mode###

 You can run MSAF on a collection of files by inputting the correctly formatted folder to the dataset.
+In this mode, MSAF will precompute the features during the first run and put them in a specific folder in order to speed up the process in further runnings.
-After running the collection, you can also evaluate it using the standard music segmentation evaluation metrics.
+After running the collection, you can also evaluate it using the standard music segmentation evaluation metrics (as long as you have reference annotations for it).

 ####Running Collection####